 For this, we will consider the same data which we have seen in example 1.

-We can name the table as Table 1 as per heading and second table as Table 2 as shown below.
+We can name the table as Table 1 as per heading and the second table as Table 2 as shown below.
 This will allows us to see the table name in Vlookup syntax when we will select the table range.

-Now go to the cell where we need to see the output for product and type “=VLOOKUP” and select the function as shown below.
+Now go to the cell where we need to see the output for the product and type “=VLOOKUP” and select the function as shown below.

 Now select Owner Name as Lookup_Value as E3 which is our product number column.

 Table_Array as complete Table_1 data from cell A3 to C9.

 Col_Index_Num as 2 which is Product in Table_1.

 Press Enter key to exit from the syntax.